NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

    * Columns in the STIG Checklist panel will update with Statuses and Results as you review.

 #.
 Once Assets are reviewed appropriately, the "Submit" or "Accept" (for Owners only) buttons in the Asset toolbar become available.
 Click them to set that Asset's Review status.
 You can set Status on multiple Assets at once by selecting them with a Shift+Click, and then clicking the appropriate toolbar button.
 #.
 If you are an Owner of the Collection, you have the option to "Reject" unsatisfactory Reviews.
-Select a review and then type some feedback in the lower right panel to guide the Evaluator in fixing their Review.
+Select a review and then click the "Reject" button in the top toolbar.
+Provide some feedback in the popup that will guide the Evaluator in fixing their Review.
 Click "Reject review with this feedback."
 This review will now be set to a Rejected status, and show up in the Evaluators "Rejected Reviews" report for their further action or review.
 #.
 If you are an Owner of the Collection, and the option is enabled in Collection Settings, you can set Reviews in your Collection to "Accepted."

 STIG Manager Reports